Trump says he and Putin discussed getting humanitarian aid to Venezuela

 The United States has imposed sanctions on Venezuela’s key oil sector to choke off revenues to Maduro and is considering further sanctions, officials have said.

-Reporting by Steve Holland and Roberta Rampton, Additional reporting by Lesley Wroughton, Editing by Rosalba O'Brien
+Reporting by Steve Holland and Roberta Rampton; additional reporting by Lesley Wroughton; editing by Rosalba O'Brien and Jonathan Oatis